open/close all folders

 - The Genesis Wave in the Star Trek Novel Verse.
 Based on the genesis device from Star Trek II: The Wrath of Khan, the weapon fires a reality-warping wave of energy programmed to Terraform worlds in its path - to make them resemble the homeworld of the aliens who built it.
 Launched from an Asteroid Thicket, it destroys/reforms several planets in the Genesis Wave series.

 - Lensman had interdimensional PLANETS fired at fifteen times the speed of light through hyperspace.
-Two to crush the enemy planet and one to supernova their star for good measure.
+One to smash the enemy planet and one to supernova their star for good measure.
 This was followed by an intergalactic combined psychic attack...which barely worked.

-- And to a lesser extent, planetary sized antimatter bombs, focusing the full output of a sun into a single beam, heavily armed planets fitted with FTL drives and heavy armament or simply used as nutcrackers...
+- And to a lesser extent, planetary sized antimatter bombs, focusing the full output of a sun into a single beam, planets fitted with FTL drives and heavy armament or simply used as nutcrackers...

 Live Action TV

 - In Stargate SG-1, one of the Goa'uld sends an asteroid bomb on a collision course with Earth from outside the solar system.

 - Doctor Who has had a few of these over the years, possibly the most famous being The Hand Of Omega which was a weapon to manipulate solar systems.